 5.1.
 Funding will only be offered for events concerned with developing the practice, enjoyment and understanding of creative writing including the novel, poetry, short stories, and plays in written form, experimental writing and literary criticism.

 5.2.
 Qualifying and non-qualifying subjects: To qualify for support from Literature Wales, the event(s) must fall within the theme of creative writing.
-Topics such as national and international history, politics, foreign affairs, economics, religious history, travel, broadcasting, archaeology, famous non-literary figures, gardening, yoga or cookery do not fall within the limits of Literature Wales’ concerns.
+Topics such as national and international history, politics, medicine, foreign affairs, economics, religious history, travel, nature, broadcasting, archaeology, famous non-literary figures, gardening, yoga or cookery do not fall within the limits of Literature Wales’ concerns.
 On occasion, however, Literature Wales can consider supporting lectures or events which feature writers of this quality, but only where the focus mainly concerns the process of creative writing rather than the topic itself.
 Requests for support towards events featuring auto/biographers are considered in the same way.

 6. Acknowledging Literature Wales’ Support